Without the Right Adapters, a Force Calibration Technician is Nothing Short of Being Called a Miracle Worker

 Figure 10 Tension Link Difference in output with pin size

-If the calibration lab then decides to use a pin that is different from the manufacturer’s recommendations, there will be larger than expected bias.
-In Figure 10, a Tension link was loaded into our deadweight machine with an accuracy of better than 0.002 % of applied force and loaded to 50,000 lbf with two different size load pins.
+If the calibration lab then decides to use a pin that is different from the manufacturer’s recommendations, there will be a larger than expected bias.
+In Figure 10, a Tension link was loaded into our deadweight machine with an accuracy of better than 0.002 % of applied force and loaded to 50,000 lbf with two different-size load pins.
 When loaded with a smaller pin of 1.85 inches the device read 49,140 compared to being loaded with a 2-inch pin and reading 50,000 lbf.
-When the end-user does not send in an adapter the calibration laboratory is left with having to load the device with some pin.
+When the end-user does not send in an adapter, the calibration laboratory is left with having to load the device with some pin.

 Figure 11 Manufacturer's specification sheet for tension links

-Finding the right pin size can be tricky as shown in figure 11 as the manufacturer’s recommendations may be counter-intuitive.
-In figure 11 example, a 20-ton tension link requires a 2.0-inch pin, and a 25 ton requires a 1.97 (50mm) pin.
+Finding the right pin size can be tricky as shown in Figure 11 as the manufacturer’s recommendations may be counter-intuitive.
+In Figure 11 example, a 20-ton tension link requires a 2.0-inch pin, and a 25 ton requires a 1.97 (50mm) pin.
 One may say 0.03 inches will not make a difference and we would say go ahead and test it.
 On a device with an accuracy specification of 0.1 % of full scale, we have observed a change of 0.03 inches to use up 70 % of that specification.